-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t have to make love alone.

 END HOUR 2 TEXT

-( Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Product, Inc. No parcel of this record or audio record may be reproduced in any format without the express written permission of Squeaky Door Production, Inc .)